The purchase phenomenon

 “When Kardashian makes these purchases, she's sharing headlines and hashtags with Marilyn's name, Princess Di's, people whose iconic histories kind of allow them to cheat today's otherwise challenging algorithms,” says Corey.

-Skip the waitlistAll kinds of value
+Discover the secretAll kinds of value

 Corey’s data coalition found that when Kardashian is actively generating content, Google searches for her shapewear brand SKIMs typically trend upwards.